Roles and Expectations#

 One other important way that we do differently than a lot of companies is the way we assign responsibility.
-Instead of titles, which are linked to the concept of hierarchies and ranking, we use roles.
-Roles can be taken on by willing people, and people will usually take on multiple roles, changing over time, based on interest and availability.
-This allows for a much smoother progression of responsibilities than the ladder climbing game.
+Instead of titles, which are linked to the concept of hierarchies and ranking, we use roles, and all people in the organization share a set of expectations.

 The general expectations for anyone working at OpenCraft: